nledford/Pi-Hole-VPS-Tutorial/README.md

 - TODO add instructions on how to use `.ovpn` profile with OpenVPN clients
 - Make final adjustments to files on your VPS
 - TODO code from Step 8: Adjust the Server Networking Configuration

-## Notes

-- SFTP ports are opened so that your `.ovpn` file(s) can be retrieved later via an FTP program such as Filezilla or Transmit once PiVPN is installed.

 ## Sources